Tighter 'uniform bounds for Black-Scholes implied volatility' and the applications to root-finding: Applications to numerical root-finding of implied volatility

 \subsection{Numerical Experiment}

 We discuss the numerical implementation and results of the new root-finding method in Proposition~\ref{p:nr_log}.
 Among many lower bounds of $\sigma$ in Section~\ref{s:bounds}, we select $L_3(c)$ in Corollary~\ref{c:l3} for the initial guess $\sigma_0$.
 This choice is a compromise between tightness and computational cost.
-Although $L_\mathrm{U23}(c)$ is the tightest lower bound, the computation cost is high .
+Although $L_\mathrm{U23}(c)$ is the tightest lower bound, the computation cost is high.
 Whereas $L_3(c)$ requires only one evaluation of $\Phi^{-1}(\cdot)$, $L_\mathrm{U23}(c)$ requires the evaluation of $\Phi^{-1}(\cdot)$ three times (in $U_{23}$ and $G$) and $\Phi(\cdot)$ two times (in $\pdelta$).
 The extra computational cost for $L_\mathrm{U23}(c)$ roughly corresponds to two more iterations, and $L_3(c)$ improved by two iterations (i.e., $\sigma_2 = G\circ G\circ L_3(c)$) is better than $L_{U23}(c)$ overall.

-The evaluation of $G(y)$ requires only $\pvega(y)$ and other elementary functions.
-In the implementation, we evaluated $\pvega(\cdot)$ via the Mills ratio $R(x)$ because a fast algorithm for direct evaluation of $R(x)$ is available.\footnote{We use the scaled complementary error function, $\text{Erfcx}(x)$, defined and related to $R(x)$ by
+Evaluating $G(y)$ requires only $\pvega(y)$ and other elementary functions.
+In the implementation, we evaluated $\pvega(\cdot)$ via the scaled complementary error function, $\erfcx{x}$,

-We used Johnson’s \cite{johnson2015faddeeva} algorithm wrapped in the Python function, \href{https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.erfcx.html}{scipy.special.erfcx}.} Therefore, the computational cost of one iteration in the log NR method is similar to that in the naive NR method.
+because a fast evaluation algorithm~\citep{johnson2015faddeeva} is available in Python \texttt{scipy} package.
+Therefore, the computational cost of one iteration in the log NR method is similar to that in the naive NR method.